 Assemble Your Business Management Team

 You should develop a business team prior to adopting a new enterprise.
 This team usually consists of a lawyer, an accountant, an insurance broker, possibly a mentor, and you and your family.
 Choosing the team can be time consuming, but time spent developing the team will reap many benefits during the life of the business.
 Choosing a lawyer and accountant familiar with the type of farming operation being considered is vital to the success of the team.
 When choosing your team, look for members who will provide initial consultations for free or at a reduced rate.
 These consultations may take the form of an interview conducted by the potential owner of the business.
+Creating and maintaining a good working relationship with your management team will provide many future benefits.

-The lawyer should advise the team concerning business structure, requirements for filing for a fictitious name for the business (if this is desired), and any other legal issues deemed relevant.
+The lawyer should advise the team concerning alternative business structures, requirements for filing for a fictitious name for the business (if this is desired), and any other legal issues deemed relevant.
 If you are operating the business under your own name, you do not need to file for a fictitious name (for example, John Doe Farm).
 However, if John Doe decides to operate the farm under the name "Green Acres Farm," he would need to file for a fictitious name for the enterprise.
 If you purchase land, you will need to involve a lawyer.
 Compatibility between the team members is critical because all members of the management team will need to work together for the success of the business.
 The accountant should advise the team concerning tax matters, employee payroll, record-keeping practices, and other financial aspects of the business.

 A mentor usually has experience in the same or similar business to the one you are considering.
 Your mentor may also be someone currently in the same business.
 A mentor can provide valuable insight to a beginning operation.
 Mentors can advise you concerning suppliers, markets, and production practices unique to the area in which your business will operate.